Freshwater Weekly Fishing Report Week of October 8, 2025

 - Lewisville

 - FAIR.
-Water normal stain; 82 degrees; 2.47 feet above pool.
-White bass are fair on points and humps in 15-32 feet of water with slabs, spoons, spinnerbaits and live bait.
-Keeper sized hybrid stripers are fair in similar depths.
+Water normal stain; 82 degrees; 1.13 feet below pool.
+Fishing patterns are holding steady but as the water cools more white bass should be showing up on humps and points.
+White bass are fair on points and humps in 15-32 feet of water.
+Slabs, spoons, spinnerbaits and live bait are working.
+Keeper sized hybrid stripers are slow in similar depths as the white bass.
+These fish have been moving fast.
 If you are keeping fish, please be aware that there are a lot of undersized hybrid stripers in the lake that look very similar to a white bass.
-Blue catfish are fair on cut shad anchored or drifting humps and flats in 15-32 feet of water.
-Crappie are fair in 8-28 feet of water on brush piles, submerged timber, and submerged cover near drop-offs with minnows and jigs.
+Blue catfish are fair to good on cut shad drifting humps, points and flats in 15-32 feet of water.
+After the recent rain, the river and creek mouths should hold fish.
+Channel catfish are fair to good on baited holes on humps and points in 15-30 feet of water on cut shad or punch bait.
+Crappie are slow to fair in 10-28 feet of water.
+Check brush piles, submerged timber, laydowns, rock piles and submerged cover close to a drop-off ledge.
+Minnows and jigs are catching those fish.
 Report by Wes Campbell, BendARod Fishing.
-Water clarity is about 1 foot.
-Largemouth bass can be caught shallow around bushes and rock in 5 feet of water.
-Hybrid striper 20-30 feet of water near creek channels with live bait or slabs.
-Crappie are on main lake brush in 15-20 feet of water or cruising deep hard bottom flats.
+The overall bite is tough right now.
+Hybrid and white bass are cruising the main lake around points and creek channels.
+Largemouth are sitting around shallow rocks and brush pretty well through the day.

 - Limestone